 After leaving the dramatic Ardèche Gorges Cèze river enters the vast plains in Rhone valley.
 But here awaits the last obstacle – an enormous block of limestone formed some 5 million years ago.

 Interesting features are up to 10 m deep kettles, hollowed by turning stones (Marmites géantes).
-These cylindric hollows may have a diameter of several metres.
+These cylindric hollows may have a diameter of several meters.

 This natural monument is quite dangerous.
-Inattentive visitor may fall on the sharp limestone blades or in a basin of raving water.
+An inattentive visitor may fall on the sharp limestone blades or in a basin of raving water.

 In summer the weather here might be hot and dry, but in autumn the water level rises turning the labyrinth of gullies and waterfalls into a single roaring rapid.
 Very frequently here blows a cold, sharp wind – mistral.
 It is considered that the wind also has been actively shaping the cliff formations.